MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-azure-bot-service.md

 ---
-title: "Azure Bot Service in the Voice channel | MicrosoftDocs"
+title: "Azure Bot service in the voice channel | MicrosoftDocs"
-description:
+description: "Use this topic to learn how to add Azure Bot services for conversational IVR in Omnichannel for Customer Service."
 author: mh-jaya
 ms.author: v-jmh
 manager: shujoshi